Expected icing Friday leads to school closings in Attleboro area

-Area drivers and pedestrians are being warned to watch for for icy conditions Friday with rain forecast to switch to freezing rain and sleet.
+Area drivers and pedestrians are warned to watch for icy conditions Saturday in the wake of Friday's wintry mix of precipitation and a deep freeze that is expected to last through the weekend.

+Rain switched to freezing rain and sleet Friday afternoon, and by the evening there was an icy glaze coating roads, parking lots and walkways, not to mention vehicles.

-A rapid freeze-up known as a flash freeze will bring icy conditions and should make driving and even walking dangerous in the afternoon and evening, authorities said, impacting the commute home.
+The rapid freeze-up is known as a flash freeze, which made driving and even walking dangerous in the afternoon and evening, authorities said, impacting the commute home.

+State Police said they responded to over 200 accidents, though most were out of the Attleboro area.

+Police were so busy in some sections of the Massachusetts they said they were rushing from one accident to another.

 Most area schools canceled classes for Friday, including Attleboro and North Attleboro, or dismissed students just before noon, including Seekonk and Dighton-Rehoboth.